GasFurr/B3T/README.md

 A: To stay minimal.
 Pipe `b3t list` to other tools if needed.

-(Or maybe someone one time will wrap `b3t` in some sort of gui/tui, i don't know really)

 **Q: What if I want more features?**

 A: Keep an eye on [BetterB3T]() for plugins/SQLite.
 This version is intentionally barebones.